-Our blog this week is written by James Bloom, an experienced college counselor, teacher and administrator.
-We asked him to explain the enigma that is school counselors.
+Our blog this week is written by James Bloom, an experienced college counsellor, teacher and administrator.
+We asked him to explain the enigma that is school counsellors.
 Why do they all have different titles?
 Do they do the same thing or are they totally different?
 He has produced two excellent blogs which couldn’t be more helpful, witty and interesting to read.
-So read on for words by way of clarifying & curtailing counseling confusion & corner cutting…
+So read on for words by way of clarifying & curtailing counselling confusion & corner cutting…

 A Deceptively Lighthearted & Laughing Introduction to a Sort of Serious Topic

-1. College & Careers Counseling– No, not Anyone Can Do it & Beware of Thieves
+1. College & Careers Counselling– No, not Anyone Can Do it & Beware of Thieves

 Unfortunately, the world of independent international college and careers advising is full of scammers and sharks.
 In Shanghai and Mumbai, or in Istanbul and Moscow, there are independent college advisors who shamelessly ask and get between $5,000 and $25,000 from wealthy parents to take one of their children through the college admissions process, usually by lying or implying that they have connections at elite colleges in the U.S. But the fact is that much more seasoned and honest chaps, or chapesses, such as myself, will do a far more thorough job, for a school or a family, for a sum with one ‘0’ less on the right, depending upon the number of hours of support they have to provide.